Skip to product information

 According to Lois Sherr Dubin, who has written books about Native American jewelry, "Either the Navajo saw it on the Spanish Mexicans, or it came to the Southwest through the Plains people, the Shawnee or the Delaware.
 Again, that’s unclear, but the point is, the form itself has ancient origins.”
 The Navajo began to use the Naja symbol on the headstalls of their own horses before we ever saw it in its present form - as the center pendant on squash blossom necklaces.
 For more details on this interesting subject, take a look at this great article.

 This particular early double naja is a majestic one.
 It's likely from an early necklace, with either blossoms or just beads, rather than a horse's headstall.
+It's the real deal in a world of reproductions, so it has that special soul that only the authentic pieces can have.

 It measures 2 1/4" x 1 7/8" and is set with a single piece of natural turquoise.
 You'll hang it onto a silver chain or a leather strap from a small hoop on the back, and you'll never want to take it off.